cknoll/ackrep_deployment/README.md

     │      ├── settings.yml
     │      └── ...
     │
+    │
+    │
-    ├── ackrep_data/                      ← actual repository for ackrep_data
+    ├── ackrep_data/                      ← separate repository for ackrep_data
     │  ├── .git/
     │  └── ...
-    └── ackrep_core/                      ← actual repository for ackrep_core
+    └── ackrep_core/                      ← separate repository for ackrep_core
        ├── .git/
        └── ...

 The components  *ackrep_core* and *ackrep_data* are maintained in separate repositories.
-It is recommended to clone them separately one level up in the directory structure.
+For the deployment to work it is expected to clone them separately one level up in the directory structure.

 ### Deployment Steps: